-- Continue to develop counting and number skills. - Continue to teach maths vocabulary such as more / fewer / same. - Introduce vocabulary connected to length and height. - Learn about 2D shapes and their properties.
+- > Continue to develop counting and number skills with numbers to five. - Continue to teach maths vocabulary such as more / fewer / same/ give/altogether. - Introduce vocabulary connected to length and height. - > Learn about 2D shapes and their properties and pattern. - Positional language such as 'under', 'over', 'in', 'on' and 'behind'